CristinaConsta/Neighbourhood/README.md

 ### Development and test - run locally

-In .env modify the variable PORT to WEB_PORT
+In .env modify the variable PORT to WEB_PORT.
+By default I settup the port=80, to work on Heroku platform.
+WEB_PORT is used to run it locally.

 In app.js modify the variable PORT to WEB_PORT;